duynguyen158/cookiecutter-python/{{ cookiecutter.project_name }}/README.md

 source ~/.zshrc
 ```

 Now, for example, you can run `dcr uv --help` to see the `uv` CLI help message, which includes how to add a new Python dependency or run a Python script.

+Makefile recipes uses `docker compose run` under the hood.
+To rebuild the containers behind the services specified in `compose.yaml` before running a recipe, run `make BUILD=1 <recipe>`.

 ### Code formatting
 Applies to Python and (if applicable) Terraform code.